Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Methodology

 \section{Methodology}

-As illustrated in~\cref{fig:framework}, our approach generates diverse exemplars from former prompts to overcome the forgetting problem in CIL.
-Partial compression and diffusion-based data augmentation are applied to reduce the domain gap between the generated exemplars and real images.

-Specifically, we describe the problem setup of replay-based CIL in~\cref{subsec_setup}.
-Then, we introduce how to compress old images to prompts in~\cref{subsec_exemplars}.
-Next, we show how to regenerate the exemplars from prompts and train the CIL model with them in~\cref{subsec_training}.
-Finally, in~\cref{sec:domain_gap}, we propose two techniques, partial compression and diffusion-based data augmentation, to reduce the domain gap.
-The overall algorithm is provided in~\cref{subsec_algo} and Algorithm~\ref{alg:exemplar}.
+As illustrated in Figure~\ref{fig:framework}, our approach generates diverse exemplars from former prompts to overcome the forgetting problem in CIL.
+We describe the problem setup of replay-based CIL in Section~\ref{subsec_setup}.
+Then, we explain how to compress images to prompts in Section~\ref{subsec_exemplars}.
+Next, we show how to regenerate the exemplars from prompts and train the CIL model with them in Section~\ref{subsec_training}.
+Two techniques to reduce the domain gap are introduced in Section~\ref{sec:domain_gap}.